TLW's Soccer Historyscope

 In 1982 the 12th FIFA World Cup of Soccer.

 On Oct.
 20, 1982 the Luzhniki Disaster sees a riot by soccer fans at the UEFA Cup match between FC Spartak Moscow and HFC Haarlem in Moscow kill 340; the police try to cover it up, claiming only 63 killed.

 On May 11, 1985 as millions watch on TV, a flash fire sweeps through the main grandstand of a packed soccer stadium in Bradford, England, killing 53 and injuring 200.

-In 1986 the 13th FIFA World Cup of Soccer sees Spain defeat England ?-?; the quarterfinals sees the infamous Hand of God Goal, followed by the Goal of the Cent., in which Diego Armando Maradona (1960-) runs from midfield past five English defenders to score; on Apr.
-6, 1991 Maradona is suspended for 15 mo. by the Italian League for cocaine use; in Aug.
+On May 31-June 29, 1986 the 13th FIFA World Cup of Soccer sees Argentina defeat West Germany 3-2 after Argentine team captain Diego Armando Maradona (1960-) scores the infamous Hand of God Goal, followed by the Goal of the Cent. against England in the same quarter-final, in which Maradona runs from midfield past five English defenders to score; in Aug.
 2005 Maradona admits that he struck the ball with his hand in the Hand of God Goal.

 In 1986 the 10-hour TV miniseries Shaka Zulu debuts, dir. by William C. Faure (1949-94), written by Joshua Sinclair (1953-) based on his 1985 novel, and starring frightening South African soccer star Henry Cele (1949-2007) as Shaka, king of the Zulus in 1816-28; too bad, Cele's career later takes a dive and he ends up dying chained to a hospital bed in 2007.